duanewg/Quickkbooks-Database-Server-Azure/README.md

 </p>

 # Quickbooks on Azure
- Implemented QuickBooks Desktop in an Azure client-server setup, enabling efficient access to financial data across multiple devices while leveraging Azure's scalability and reliability for centralized management
+ Implemented QuickBooks Desktop in Azure, enabling efficient access to financial data across multiple devices while leveraging Azure's scalability and reliability for centralized management.

 ## Environments and Technologies Used